Brian Neelon R Programs

 Two approaches to fitting a bivariate normal linear regression model.
 BivNorm condtional.r updates regression parameters from their univariate full conditionals.
 BinNorm Joint.r upates Y1,Y2 jointly -- this is easier code to follow, but much slower.

 Gibbs sampler for random intercept mixed model with unbalanced design.
 Here's a slightly revised version that allows

 for larger n by avoiding random effect design matrix.

 Gibbs sampler for random slope model with unbalanced design.
 Centers out the random effects to improve

 mixing of fixed effects parameters, beta.

 - Here's a much faster version that uses a conditional update of the random effects: b1|b2 and b2|b1.
 This is computationally more efficient since it relies on univariate updates of the random effects.This is to appear in a forthcoming paper on improved MCMC for multivariate random effects models.

 after marginalizing out the random effects to further improve mixing.

 See Chib and Carlin (1999) Statistics and Computing for more information.

-- Random Slope Using MH: Uses MH for updating the random effects and is faster than the previous programs (although still not great).
+- Random Slope Using MH: Uses MH for updating the random effects.
 MH Function.r is the Metropolis function for udpating the random slopes, and Random Slope MH.r generates data and runs the MCMC.